College Planning – College Admissions and Your Extracurricular Activities

 Are you working on your core essay or already gathering inputs for college-specific college essay prompts?
 Unsure where you’ll apply?
 Have a pre-paid state tuition plan and unsure about financial aid or scholarship availability at private universities?
 Schedule your comprehensive Educational & College Admissions Planning Assessment with college advisor- Bonnie Rabin, PhD.

 Please don’t wait until the end of your junior year to realize you have a 4.0 and a 1500 SAT but you have only the National Honors Society and 50 hours of assorted unspecific community service hours to note as the “activities” of your Common Application.
 Take the time throughout high school to engage in the activities that bring you joy and allow you to share something about yourself your unique self!
+If you spent your time taking six or seven AP exams and tell me you didn’t have time for extracurricular activities– it’s highly unlikely you’ll be accepted to an exceptionally selective college.

 I’m positive I can help you think of many ways to engage beyond the clubs at your high school – LET’S CHAT!